beothorn/telegramAIConnector/README.md

 Create a bot with telegram [BotFather](https://telegram.me/BotFather) and copy the bot token.
 It only supports open AI for now.
 You will need an [openAi key](https://platform.openai.com/).

-Create an mcp server config file on your disk.
+Create a mcp server config file on your disk.
 You can see [an example here](https://raw.githubusercontent.com/beothorn/telegramAIConnector/refs/heads/main/src/main/resources/mcp-servers-config.json)

 Copy the application [configuration properties](https://raw.githubusercontent.com/beothorn/telegramAIConnector/refs/heads/main/src/main/resources/application.yaml) and replace the values.